Skip to content

 Shift swaps can be complicated and stressful for managers and employees alike.
 For your management team, shift swaps can lead to understaffed shifts or costly overtime, while employees may struggle with the swap process.

-MYOB Advanced Workforce Management helps streamline the shift swap process on both ends.
+MYOB Acumatica Workforce Management helps streamline the shift swap process on both ends.
 Instead of paper rosters, email or text change requests, and the risk of missed shifts and understaffing, all your rosters, shift change requests, approvals and confirmations are managed through one portal.

 For you, that means a smoother process with fewer mistakes.
 For your employees, the platform makes it simple to keep track of scheduled shifts and request swaps.